Ehlers–Danlos syndrome: Hypermobile

 Hypermobile EDS (hEDS, formerly categorized as type 3) is mainly characterized by hypermobility that affects both large and small joints.
 It may lead to frequent joint subluxations (partial dislocations) and dislocations.
-In general, people with this variant have skin that is soft, smooth, and velvety and bruises easily, and may have chronic muscle or bone pain.
+In general, people with this variant have skin that is soft, smooth, velvety, bruises easily, and may have chronic muscle or bone pain.
 It affects the skin less than other forms.
-There is currently no available genetic test used to identify this subtype. hEDS is the most common of the 19 types of connective tissue disorders.
+There is currently no available genetic test used to identify this subtype. hEDS is the most common of the 13 types of connective tissue disorders.
 Since no genetic test exists, providers diagnose hEDS based on clinical criteria and an assessment of generalized joint hypermobility.

-Pregnant individuals who have hEDS are at an increased risk for complications.
+Pregnant women who have hEDS are at an increased risk for complications.
 Some possible complications are pre-labor rupture of membranes, a drop in blood pressure with anesthesia, precipitated birth (very fast, active labor), malposition of the fetus, and increased bleeding.
 Individuals with hEDS may run the risk of falling, postpartum depression (more than the general population), and slow healing from the birthing process.